This is the eleventh year with Gardener Cary George in charge of the Garden.

 The Friends of the Wild Flower Garden held their annual meeting on Saturday May 17, at the Martha Crone Shelter in the Garden.
-Directors elected were: Steve Benson, Harriet Betzold, Joy Davis, Mel Duoos, Marguerite Harbison, Juanita Lussenhop, Jack Lynch, Gloria Miller, Lon Miller, Barbara Milligan, Steve & Sally Pundt, Kaye Rudberg, Shirley & Jack Schultz, Lola Wheeler.
+Directors elected were: Steve Benson, Harriet Betzold, Joy Davis, Mel Duoos, Marguerite Harbison, Juanita Lussenhop, Jack Lynch, Gloria Miller, Lon Miller, Steve & Sally Pundt, Kaye Rudberg, Shirley & Jack Schultz, Lola Wheeler.

 Elected to their offices at the Board of Directors meeting: Gloria Miller, President; Jack Lynch, Vice-President; Juanita Lussenhop, Secretary; and Jack Schultz, Treasurer.

 In Committees, Shirley Schultz was Volunteer coordinator, Joy Davis, membership chair; Gloria Miller, Historian; Newsletter editor, Barb Milligan; Liaison to the Park Board, Steve Pundt; and Marguerite Harbison was memorials chair.

 36 volunteers were on the active list.
 246 persons on the membership list.

 Jeff Lee, Manager of Environmental Operations for the Park Board was present and reported on the project list covered in the Winter section above.
 The estimated cost for the shed remodel was $3,500.
 Cathy Baldwin (Friends member and a Park Board naturalist) had completed the photo history on Eloise Butler and the booklet was ready to place on the Shelter table.